r3bo0tbx1/tor-guard-relay/README.md

 </div>
 <br>

-**>=v1.1.2 supports both real-time CLI monitoring and external observability** for minimal image size and maximum security.
+**>v1.1.2 supports both real-time CLI monitoring and external observability** for minimal image size and maximum security.

 ### Real-Time Monitoring (Nyx)

 You can connect Nyx (formerly arm) to your relay securely using the Control Port.

-1. Generate credentials: docker exec tor-relay gen-auth
+1. Generate credentials: `docker exec tor-relay gen-auth`
-2. Add the hash to your config.
+2. Add the hash to your config
-3. Connect via local socket or TCP.
+3. Connect via local socket or TCP

-> 📖 Full Setup: See the [Control Port Guide](docs/CONTROL-PORT.md) for step-by-step Nyx configuration.
+> 📖 **Full Setup:** See the [Control Port Guide](docs/CONTROL-PORT.md) for step-by-step Nyx configuration.

 ### JSON Health API